CliMA/Oceananigans.jl/docs/src/grids.md

 because `Distributed` uses `communicator = MPI.COMM_WORLD` by default (and this should be changed only with great intention).
 See the [`Distributed`](@ref) docstring for more information.

-Next, let's try to build a distributed grid.
-Copy-paste this code into a new file called `distributed_grid_example.jl`,
+Next, let's try to build a distributed grid:

 ```jldoctest grids
 make_distributed_grid = """